 Hybrid Sumatran/ Bornean orangutan

 Chantek was taught sign language as an infant – he knows about 150 signs.
 Some of them are modified ASL (American Sign Language) signs because his hands and fingers are too large to perform the detailed ASL signs.
 He also understands most spoken English.
 Although he is shy, and will very often not look directly at strangers, he is very observant and is often listening to everything you say.
 Chantek enjoys painting, stringing beads, and constructing things.
+FAQs about Chantek (PDF) and watch the Hangout -> Chantek the Orangutan Hangout On Air.

 Date of birth: March 6, 1979